rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 A third motivation is that taking smart pointer types as `self` parameters can enable functions to act on the smart pointer type, not just the underlying data.
 For example, taking `&Arc<T>` allows the functions to both clone the smart pointer (noting that the underlying `T` might not implement `Clone`) in addition to access the data inside the type, which is useful for some methods; this also makes it ergonomic in more cases to make `Arc<SomeType>` explicit rather than having `SomeType` contain an `Arc` internally and have `Arc`-like `clone` semantics.
 Also, being able to change a method from accepting `&self` to `self: &Arc<Self>` can be done in a mostly frictionless way, whereas changing from `&self` to a static method accepting `&Arc<Self>` will always require some amount of refactoring.
 These options are currently open only to Rust's built-in smart pointer types, not to custom smart pointer types.

+Finally, there's just a matter of symmetry with Rust's own smart pointer types.
+[The Rust for Linux project, for instance, requires a custom `Arc` type](https://rust-for-linux.com/arc-in-the-linux-kernel#arbitrary-self-types).
 In theory, users can define their own smart pointers.
 In practice, they're second-class citizens compared to the smart pointers in Rust's standard library.
 A type `T` can accept method calls using smart pointers as the `self` type only if they're one of Rust's built-in smart pointers.

 This RFC proposes to loosen this restriction to allow custom smart pointer types to be accepted as a `self` type just like for the standard library types.

-The current unstable `arbitrary_self_type` feature also allows raw pointers (e.g. `*const Self`) to be a method receiver.
-This is highly beneficial for unsafe code where the semantics of a reference cannot be guaranteed.

 See also [this blog post](https://medium.com/@adetaylor/the-case-for-stabilizing-arbitrary-self-types-b07bab22bb45), especially for a list of more specific use-cases.